ouhft/COPE/docs/deployment.rst

 Setup is going to be loosely based on the guides from https://www.chicagodjango.com/blog/new-server-setup-part-1/ and https://www.chicagodjango.com/blog/new-django-server-setup-part-2/ as these are inline with the best practice information in the Two Scoops of Django 1.8: Best Practices guide (see Chapter 31).
+More useful though is the guide from http://michal.karzynski.pl/blog/2013/06/09/django-nginx-gunicorn-virtualenv-supervisor/ (which I've used in the past).

 Access
 ------